junxit/us-congress-bills-117/metadata.md

 - 2021-03-08 — Introduced in House
 - 2021-03-08 — Introduced in House
 - 2021-03-08 — Referred to the House Committee on Natural Resources.
+- 2021-05-05 — Referred to the Subcommittee for Indigenous Peoples of the United States.
+- 2021-05-21 — Subcommittee for Indigenous Peoples of the United States Discharged.
+- 2021-05-26 — Committee Consideration and Mark-up Session Held.
+- 2021-05-26 — Ordered to be Reported by Voice Vote.
+- 2021-08-13 — Placed on the Union Calendar, Calendar No. 82.
+- 2021-08-13 — Reported by the Committee on Natural Resources.
+H. Rept.
+117-114.
+- 2021-08-13 — Reported by the Committee on Natural Resources.
+H. Rept.
+117-114.